Leroymilo/FurnitureFramework/doc/Templates.md

 ## Table Furniture

 This can be adapted for any Furniture with slots to place objects on it.
-Keep in mind that it's limited to a single slot per Furniture for now.
+This example has 2 slots.

 ```json
 {